Peskov denied information about Putin’s new speech on a special operation in Ukraine – Politics

 Earlier, Peskov told reporters that a Russian delegation had arrived in Belarus for talks with the Ukrainian side.
 Minsk later confirmed that everything necessary for the meeting had been prepared in Gomel.

-At the same time, President of Ukraine Vladimir Zelensky said that any other cities, but not Belarusian ones, could be a platform for negotiations with Moscow, since, according to him, aggressive actions are being carried out from the territory of the republic.
+At the same time, President of Ukraine Vladimir Zelensky said that any other cities, but not Belarusian ones, might be a platform for negotiations with Moscow, since, according to him, aggressive actions are being carried out from the territory of the republic.

 On February 24, Putin announced a special military operation in Ukraine in response to an appeal from the leaders of the Donbass republics for help.
 He stressed that Moscow’s plans do not include the occupation of Ukrainian territories, the goal is the demilitarization and denazification of the country.
 As stated in the Russian Defense Ministry, the Russian military does not strike at cities, but disable only the military infrastructure, so nothing threatens the civilian population.